Recent comments

 John carried on his reading and writing up to his untimely death.
 He blog posted as The Learning Professor, a nice reaffirmation that each individual carries on learning, or should do so, whatever their status.
 Lately his communications were more often to do with rugby matches, on which he would offer commentary as rigorous and objective as his adult education scholarship.
 A generous, vigorous man who exemplified the value of lifelong learning.

-• Reply to: Professor John Field (with special comment section) 6 months 3 weeks ago
+• Reply to: Professor John Field (with special comment section) 8 months 12 hours ago

 As colleagues have said John was a leading figure in the world of adult learning.
 He was always a stimulating and supportive member of the Universities Association for Lifelong Learning (UALL) and his publications were widely and warmly cited by our members and conference speakers.
 We remember his multi-talented character and wide sphere of knowledge, and of course his indefatigable good humour.

-• Reply to: Professor John Field (with special comment section) 7 months 1 day ago
+• Reply to: Professor John Field (with special comment section) 8 months 4 days ago

 I first met John Field when he was at Northern College and I was at the nearby Sheffield City Polytechnic, and we were working together to explore how we could better support adult learning.
 He was a regular visitor to my house in the early days of the miners strike where we had regular meetings to review and reflect on what was happening in our communities.